-In the event Mr. Milleson or Mr. McCarty is terminated without cause or good reason, their employment agreements with the Company provides for a lump-sum severance payment equal to the payment of two times his annual base salary for the remainder of the then current term of the Agreement, a payment in cash equal to the greater of his highest cash bonus in any of the three fiscal years before the year in which termination occurs and the amount of cash bonus that he was designated to receive under the Company's annual incentive plan and the continued benefit to him for the remainder of the then current term of the Agreement of all employee benefit plans and programs or arrangements in which he was entitled to participate prior to his termination.
-At December 31, 2010 this amount was \$520,000 and \$356,000, for Mr. Milleson and Mr. McCarty, respectively.
-The exact amount of cash bonus to be received under the Company's 2010 annual incentive is not yet known but may be between 1-5% of the named executive officer's base salary.
-For Mr. Milleson that amount could be between \$0 and \$13,000 and for Mr. McCarty between \$0 and \$8,900.
+In the event Mr. Milleson or Mr. McCarty is terminated without cause or resigns for good reason, their employment agreements with the Company provide for monthly payments equal to one-twelfth of their annual base salary for the remainder of the then current term of the Agreement, a payment in cash equal to the greater of their highest cash bonus in any of the three fiscal years before the year in which termination occurs and the amount of cash bonus that they were designated to receive under the Company's annual incentive plan, the continued benefit to them for the remainder of the then current term of the Agreement of all employee benefit plans and programs or arrangements in which they were entitled to participate prior to his termination and reasonable out-placement services paid by the Company up to an amount that does not exceed 10% of annual base salary.
+The exact amount of cash bonus to be received under the Company's 2012 annual incentive is not yet known but may be between 0% and 18% of the named executive officer's base salary.
+For Mr. Milleson that amount could be between \$0 and \$51,300 and for Mr. McCarty between \$0 and \$36,540.